Arapahoe County free food pantries.

 Aurora, Colorado 80010

 For more information or referrals to food banks, call the following number.
-Or learn about public aid such as WIC - Special Supplemental Nutrition Program for Women, Infants, and Children, Commodity Supplemental Food Program, or programs such as soup kitchens.
+Or learn about public aid such as WIC - Special Supplemental Nutrition Program for Women, Infants, and Children.
+There may be other free food pantries near you, applications to Commodity Supplemental Food Program, or programs such as soup kitchens.
 Dial 303.371.9250.